-This indicator provides information on the number of premature deaths in the EU-27 attributed to long-term exposure to PM2.5 for the years 2005, 2009 and 2011-2019.
+This indicator provides information on the number of premature deaths in the EU-27 attributable to long-term exposure to PM2.5 since the year 2005.
 It also shows progress towards meeting the zero pollution action plan target and the year in which that target could be reached if the current trend continues.

-Furthermore, it provides European NUTS3 regional-level information on the number of premature deaths normalised by number of inhabitants attributed to long-term exposure to PM2.5 in 2019.
+Furthermore, it provides European NUTS3 regional-level information on the number of premature deaths adjusted for the number of inhabitants attributable to long-term exposure to PM2.5 for the most recent year with available data.

 · the EEA briefing ‘Assessing the risks to health from air pollution’